xcart/xcart-docs/_pages/kb_en/migration/getting_started_with_store_migration.md

 3. Once the hosting is ready, proceed to X-Cart installation.
 See a detailed Installation guide [here](http://kb.x-cart.com/en/general_setup/installation_guide.html#installation-process).

-4. Once your X-Cart is installed, you will see a pop-up window suggesting that you register your free license ([see how](https://www.youtube.com/watch?v=MEncqXpJ8qc)) or activate a paid edition license (see [video instruction](https://www.youtube.com/watch?v=mmedPCQ91yA)).
+4. Once your X-Cart is installed, you will see a pop-up window suggesting that you register your license ([see how](https://www.youtube.com/watch?v=MEncqXpJ8qc)) or activate a paid edition license (see [video instruction](https://www.youtube.com/watch?v=mmedPCQ91yA)).
 Follow the procedure in accordance with the X-Cart package chosen.

 ## Step 2: Data Migration with a Store Migration App